HenriqueNPinho/FEUP-LBAW/er.md

 ### 3. Supplementary Requirements

-This section contains business rules, technical requirements and other non-functional requirements on the project.
+This section contains business rules, technical requirements and other non-functional requirements of the project.

 #### 3.1.
 Business rules